-When the eCM is in One-way mode of operation, or in Two-way operation disabled and the eCM receives an "Invalid DSG channel message" from the DSG Client Controller then the eCM resumes the scan for new Downstream channels.
+- the eCM is in One-way mode of operation and the eCM receives an "Invalid DSG channel message" from the DSG Client Controller, or - the eCM is in Two-way operation disabled and the eCM receives an "Invalid DSG channel message" from the DSG Client Controller, or - dsgIfStdOneWayRecovery is set to scan(2)81 then the eCM resumes the scan for new Downstream channels.
+In addition, when dsgIfStdOneWayRecovery is set to scan(2), the "eCM MAC Reinitialization" message is sent to the state machine in Figure 5-30, resulting in a transition to the DSG HOLD state.
+82